Marc Douglas Berardo

 Marc Douglas Berardo is an American singer-songwriter.
 He was born in Port Chester, New York, and raised in Rye, New York.
-Berardo is a notable alumni of the Iona Preparatory School in New Rochelle, New York.
-His songwriting and performing career began while attending Northeastern University in Boston, Massachusetts.
-His songwriting and performing career began while attending Northeastern University in Boston, Massachusetts and was fine tuned as a staff performer at the Milltop Tavern and Listening Room, St Augustine, FL from 1989 to 1995.
-Berardo is also known as a member of the Northeast country rock group, Chris Berardo and the Desberardos.
+He currently resides in Westerly, Rhode Island.

-Berardo's song writing has been compared to that of John Prine, James Taylor and Jackson Browne and an acoustic Bruce Springsteen, among others.
-Many of his songs are set in seaside towns.
+Berardo's songwriting has been compared to that of John Prine, James Taylor and Jackson Browne and an acoustic Bruce Springsteen.
 Berardo has been referred to as a possessing a "lonesome, clear voice easily carries an aching beauty" as well displaying musicianship with "fluid, melodic string arrangements based on his acoustic guitar".
-He currently resides in Westerly, Rhode Island.
+About Berardo's 2013 release, Whalebone, John Apice wrote in No Depression, "The performances are sincere, fluid, charming and above all gripping".

+Videos from singles released in 2022 and 2023, The Hard Part (2022), Waiting on A Brand New Day (2022), and Letting You Blow Away (2023) were premiered by Americana Highways.

 Recognition

 Berardo has been recognized in national song contests and showcases.
 He was awarded the 2014 Michael Terry People's Choice Award at the Wildflower!
 Arts and Music Festival Performing Songwriter Contest.

 Berardo was also finalist in the 2015 South Florida Folk Festival Songwriting Competition, the 2014 Grassy Hill Kerrville New Folk Songwriting Competition at the Kerrville Folk Festival, the 2014 SolarFest Songwriter Showcase, and the 2010 Sisters Folk Festival.
-Along with Bob Sima, he was awarded the first Rams Head on Stage "Rammie Award" for Show of the Year at Rams Head on Stage in 2013.